Resources and Tools

 - View the inventory, a 44-item list of collaboration factors.

-- Read the RAND study reporting reliability data for the instrument.
+This RAND study also reports reliability data for the instrument.

 Permission to use the inventory is granted for private, non-commercial, and education purposes only.
 All use requires an acknowledgement of the source and author of the work.
 No resale use may be made of the inventory without written permission.